in2code-de/luxletter/Documentation/Tech/Index.md

 module.tx_luxletter < plugin.tx_luxletter_fe
 ```

+**Note:** If you change the path via TypoScript extension template, please take care that you are using the very first
+template at root (otherwise the paths could not be recognized by the backend module or CLI calls)

 Next copy the template file NewsletterContainer.html to your sitepackage in
 `EXT:sitepackage/Resources/Private/Templates/Mail/` and modyfiy it a bit with your wanted HTML.

 Now you can include the file with a ext_typoscript_setup.typoscript file
 (that is **important** to include the TypoScript after the TypoScript of luxletter):

 `@import 'EXT:sitepackage/Configuration/TypoScript/setup.typoscript'`